LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Overview_of_all_characterised_sensor_properties.csv%%

 Table \ref{Overview_of_all_characterised_sensor_properties.csv} shows a summary of all recorded and analysed measured values of the two characterised sensors *TLV493D* and *MMC5603NJ*.
 It can be clearly seen that these differ significantly by a factor of *x10*.

-The *TLV493D* performs seriously in the Senosr Noise measurement and also performs worse than specified in the data sheet (98$\mu$T instead of 175$\mu$T), but the large measuring range, which fulfils the required specifications from chapter *Research Question* \ref{Research Question and Approach}, must be taken into account here, which is not met by the *MMC5603NJ*.
+The *TLV493D* performs seriously in the Senosr Noise measurement and also performs worse than specified in the data sheet (98$\mu$T instead of 175$\mu$T), but the large measuring range, which fulfils the required specifications from chapter *Research Question* \ref{research-question-and-approach}, must be taken into account here, which is not met by the *MMC5603NJ*.

+The *MMC5603NJ* can be used directly without additional software calibration for measuring permanent magnets.
+Even without additional measurement averaging, very precise measurement results can be achieved, which achieve a measurement accuracy of less than *1000(+ppm)*.

+However, due to the limited measuring range of *$\pm$3mT*, direct measurement of stronger magnets is not possible.
+The *N45 12x12x12mm* magnets used in the application typically have a field strength of around *100mT* at a distance of *10mm*.

+In the following chapter, recommendations for action are defined, which were derived from the analysis results.

+### Recommendation for Action

+* folgendes setup woird für eine vermessung nach der sensor auswertung emholen:
+* temperaturkomensation sowie linearitäts kompensation mit separaten temperatur sensor